VDuchauffour/VDuchauffour/README.md

 <h2 align="center">🤗 About me</h2>

-- I'm Vincent, born in 90's, located in Paris, France.
+- I'm Vincent, located in Paris, France.
 I'm a former social science student and after few IT experiences I decided to move my career towards data science.
-- I'm (mostly) interested in NLP and explicability (XAI).
+- I'm interested in NLP, CV and explicability (XAI).
 - I use Linux (Arch btw) and Vim.
 I'm always trying to discover new FOSS.
 - I like electronic music 🎉.
 I own more than <a href="https://www.discogs.com/user/Voigt_Kampff/collection">400 vinyl records<a/>.